fredneedsausername/ServerPhone/README.md

+> [!CAUTION]
+> This project was aborted, in favor of a redesign now developed at

 > [!WARNING]
 > Documentation is only partly completed, there might be changes to existing parts and surely new things will be added, especially those marked with **TODO**

 **THE SERVER SHOULD NOT CHECK FOR THE INTEGRITY OF ITS OWN CONFIG FILES, SINCE THE SERVER IS NEVER AT FAULT** **THE PRIORITY FOR TODOS OF DOCUMENTATION IS 10